 2020 Disasters Crowdsourced Photos Dashboard being used to brief FEMA & Government officials (photo posted to Twitter by Acting DHS Secretary Chad Wolf).

 Texas Justice Initiative (TJI)

-For more information about GISCorps's involvement with HOT, as well as information about how to join our HOT mapping efforts, please click here.
+Click here for more information about GISCorps's involvement with HOT, as well as information about how to get started mapping with HOT.